umbraco/UmbracoDocs/Umbraco-Cloud/Release-Notes/2022-06-23-ReleaseNotes.md

 _Runtime settings for .NET versions + New version of “Edit team” page + Various improvements_

 ## Key Takeaways
 - **Runtime settings for .NET versions** - We have made it real easy for you to change the .NET runtime for Umbraco 9 and Umbraco 10 cloud projects.
-You can change it on a per environment basis.
+You can change the runtime on a per environment basis.
 - **New version of “Edit team” page** - The project subpage “Edit team” has received a noticeable facelift and reflects the future design of the Umbraco Cloud Portal.
 - **Various improvements** - A whole bunch of improvements and bug fixes have been added to Umbraco Cloud recently.
 Here you will find a list of the most noticeable tweaks and improvements